Beijing criticizes Indonesia renaming part of South China Sea

 China's reaction

-China's Foreign Ministry spokesman Geng Shuang said he wasn't aware of the details of Indonesia's decision, but reiterated his country's territorial claims to the South China Sea.
+Chinese Foreign Ministry spokesman Geng Shuang said he wasn't aware of the details of Indonesia's decision, but reiterated his country's territorial claims to the South China Sea.

-"The so-called change of name makes no sense at all and is not conductive to the effort of the international standardization of the name of places," Shuang said at a daily press briefing on Friday.
+"The so-called change of name makes no sense at all and is not conductive to the effort of the international standardization of the name of places," Geng said at a daily press briefing on Friday.

 "We hope relevant country can work with China for the shared goal and jointly uphold the current hard-won sound situation in the South China Sea," he said.